Education in Sri Lanka: Collegiate

 NB: In some cases, students may be slightly younger.

 Government schools

-Most of the schools in Sri Lanka are maintained by the government as a part of the free education.
-Currently (as of 2021) there are 10,155 government schools (373 national schools and 9,782 provincial schools) with a student population of 4.2 million and 235,924 teachers, 736 Pirivenas and also 104 private schools with 127,968 students.
+Most of the schools in Sri Lanka are maintained by the government and are free to attend.
+Currently (as of 2025) there are 10,047 government schools (396 national schools and 9,651 provincial schools) with a student population of 3.7 million and 242,309 teachers, 822 Pirivenas and also 95 government assisted private schools with 138,190 students.
 With the establishment if the provincial council system in the 1980s the central government handed control of most schools to local governments.
 However the old schools which had been around since the colonial times were retained by the central government, this creating three types of government schools;